barneydobson/swmmanywhere_paper/README.md

 ```

 You are likely to need to run such an experiment on HPC.
 The `experimenter` is set up
-to parallelise as a PBS jobarray - with an example in `submit_icl_example`.
+to parallelise as a PBS jobarray - with an example submit file in `submit_icl_example`.

 ## Recreating plots